-This species is known only from Mount Manenguba and the Rumpi Hills in western Cameroon, though its range is not well understood.
-Its altitudinal range on Mount Manenguba is from 1,300-1,750m asl, and the single specimen from the Rumpi Hills was collected at 1,000 m asl.
+This species is known only from Mount Manengouba and the Rumpi Hills in western Cameroon, though its range is not well understood.
+Its altitudinal range on Mount Manengouba is from 1,300-1,750 m asl, and the single specimen from the Rumpi Hills was collected at 1,000 m asl.
 Its extent of occurrence (EOO) is 810 km2.

 Habitat and Ecology

-It lives on the verges of fast-flowing streams in submontane forest and degraded secondary habitats, where several individuals may cluster together on rocks in the splash zone.
-On Mount Manenguba it lives at a higher altitude than Werneria merteniana, but at lower elevations than W. bambutensis.
-It breeds in streams.
+This species lives on the verges of fast-flowing streams in submontane forest and degraded secondary habitats, where several individuals may cluster together on rocks in the splash zone.
+On Mount Manengouba it lives at a higher altitude than W. merteniana, but at lower elevations than W. bambutensis.
+It breeds in streams by larval development.

-It may occur in the Rumpi Hills Forest Reserve, although this is not managed for biodiversity conservation; increased protection of the montane forest habitats in western Cameroon is rather urgently needed, particularly on Mount Manenguba.
+This species may occur in the Rumpi Hills Forest Reserve, although this is not managed for biodiversity conservation.

 Red List Status